Get access to everything we publish when you sign up for Outside+.

 14. I haven’t been able to run outside much lately.
 I’ve been skiing all winter, so my legs are still in that mode.

 15. I just signed up for this race yesterday.
-I’m spontaneous like that—so, of course I’m didn’t do as well as these people who “trained” for the race.
-Training is for people who take themselves too seriously.
+I’m spontaneous like that—so, of course I didn’t do as well as these people who “trained.”
+People who “train” take themselves too seriously.